SimplyProgrammer/Bidehex-calculator/README.md

 * Java runtime independence and installer.

 # Download
-For Windows X64 you can simply download the .zip file and run .exe file that does not need any external Java runtime or installation.
+For Windows X64 you can simply download the .zip file (unzip it if needed) and run .exe file that does not need any external Java runtime or installation.
 For other systems, you have to download [Java 21+](https://www.graalvm.org/downloads/) and tan the .jar file with `java -jar <Bidehex X.Y.Z.jar>`